 Trip Prep Specialist (TPS): FAQs & Answers

 TPS applicants should have enough experience in bike mechanics to know they enjoy it.
-We have a strong preference for those with bike mechanic aptitude and while most of our applicants do not need to feel confident in the full-range of bike mechanic skills when they first apply, TPSs should be able to quickly learn to confidently fix typical bike issues in the field such as fine-tuning shifting, changing pedals, swapping saddles, changing brake pads and fixing flat tires.
-It's to your benefit to start learning and practicing these skills early, keeping in mind we may check applicants' basic skills at the hiring event.
-Here are some of the skills TPSs will have mastered before they enter the field: Replace a rear derailleur cable and properly adjust shifting in under 15 minutes.
-Replace a flat tube while checking the tire and rim tape for problems in less than 5 minutes.
+We have a strong preference for those with bike mechanic aptitude but also for those with strong communication, teamwork and organizational skills.
+So while most of our applicants do not need to feel confident in the full-range of bike mechanic skills when they first apply, TPSs should be able to quickly learn to confidently fix typical bike issues in the field such as fine-tuning shifting, changing pedals, swapping saddles, changing brake pads and fixing flat tires.
+It's to your benefit to start learning and practicing these skills early, keeping in mind we may check applicant’s basic skills at the hiring event.
+Here are some of the mechanical skills that TPSs will have mastered before they enter the field: Replace a rear derailleur cable and properly adjust shifting in under 15 minutes.
+Replace a tube while checking the tire and rim tape for problems in less than 5 minutes.
 Remove and replace both pedals in under 2 minutes.
 Remove and replace a saddle in under 5 minutes.
+Just to name a few!

 Yes.
 We cannot invite you to a Hiring Event without proof of a clean record.
 This information is required and essential for insurance purposes.
 Your report must show any accidents or infractions on your record.
 Unfortunately we are not able to consider applicants who have alcohol-related offenses on their driving record (DUI/DWI).